Why Retirement Communities are Still a Safe Choice

 In this weeks blog we hear from Seasons, who operate retirement communities in the Toronto and surrounding area as well as Alberta.
 Although there are specific references to what is happening in their homes, the scenario is very similar in the many retirement homes across Ottawa.
 All and all everyone is trying to keep their residents, families and staff as safe as possible.
 Have a read.

 COVID-19 has had a profound impact on businesses and families across Canada.
 As we know, senior citizens are particularly at risk.
 For this reason, retirement communities, including Seasons Retirement, have implemented a number of thorough precautionary measures to ensure that they remain safe and healthy spaces as the situation surrounding COVID-19 develops.
 This article will provide details about some of the many safety policies and preparations in place at retirement communities, to help you have peace of mind whether you or your loved one currently live in a retirement community or are considering it as a retirement living option.
 Let’s take a closer look at some of the safety measures that have been put into practice.

 The wellbeing of residents and staff at retirement communities is always of the utmost importance.
 On top of regular care routines, a number of additional procedures have been initiated to ensure the safety of all.

-- Regular health checks: Many retirement communities, including Seasons Retirement, are conducting regular temperature checks for all residents, to stay on top of overall well-
+Regular health checks: Many retirement communities, including Seasons Retirement, are conducting regular temperature checks for all residents, to stay on top of overall well- being.

 Over the course of the past few months, Seasons has collected letters from residents and their families to help gauge and understand the emotional reaction to safety procedures during this time.